 We conduct a range of robustness checks in order to validate our findings.
 In column (3), we eliminate the risk premium on secured interbank debt.
 This implies a repo premium of -23 basis points from the calibration since $r_t^M = r^R$ , independent of sovereign risk.
 Since the bank funding conditions do not react to the level of default risk any longer, the credit premium turns strongly pro-cyclical as the demand effect dominates credit conditions over the business cycle.
 Also, the co-movement of interest rates can no longer be replicated by the model.
 This underlines that supply side effects of bank credit are important for the explanation of cross-correlations and long-run averages of different interest rates in the model.
-However, since the exp post penalty from defaulting remains in place, the stochastic steady state levels of government debt are not affected.
-The marginal increase of sovereign risk, which allows the government to marginally increase its level of indebtedness.
+However, since the expost penalty from defaulting remains in place, the stochastic steady state levels of government debt are not affected.
+The marginal increase of the debt-to-GDP ratio follows from the fact that there are less adverse consequences of sovereign risk, which allows the government to marginally increase its level of indebtedness.